 This tour covers both the North and South Islands.
-Visit the geothermal areas and glow-worm Caves in the North Island.
-Experience the sheer splendour of our the Southern Alps and Fiordland in the South.
+Visit the geothermal areas and glow-worm caves in the North Island.
+Experience the sheer splendour of the Southern Alps and Fiordland in the South.

 You will have enough time to shop in the larger cities and take part in some fun activities.
 The highlights include the geothermal areas of Rotorua, the glow-worm caves in Waitomo, a cruise at Milford Sound and a helicopter flight and landing on a glacier.Plan Your Tour

 Private guided tour 9 nights